Divorced and Destroyed: How the System Fails Women

 We're just average women.
 Well, you're not average.

-You're a superwoman.
+You're superwoman.

 You're not.
 And it makes me happy that you didn't lose your smile.

-Sometimes that's, we have to just be grateful for what we have, you know, because, you know, in the midst of all this, don't get me wrong.
+Oh, that's sometimes that's, we have to just be grateful for what we have, you know, because, you know, in the midst of all this, don't get me wrong.
 I mean, it's been very challenging.

 I'm sure.
-Very challenging.

 Sandy, what people see, like we're sitting here, right?

-And if you guys are listening to the audio episode, make sure you go to the Carondell's show channel on YouTube so you can see her beautiful face.
+And if you guys are listening to the audio episode, make sure you go to the Carol Carol de Louis Show channel on YouTube so you can see her beautiful face.

 But what people see here is the final product.

-Like we wake up and like my mom used to say, we pull ourselves by the bootstraps and we go fight.
-We work, we have bills to pay, we have projects, shit to get done.
+Like we wake up, and like my mom used to say, we pull ourselves by the bootstraps and we go fight.

 We're going to try to make the judge listen to this podcast.

 I'm going to find you.
-I'm going to hunt you down
+I'm going to hunt you down.

-it's like you just felt so i mean i just felt so hopeless like i lost everything
+it's like you just felt so, I mean, I just felt so hopeless, like I lost everything.

-the struggles the tribulance the the trials but listen you didn't because i know obviously losing the material things is insanely painful losing a home.
-I know, because I lost everything.
+But listen, you didn't because I know, obviously, losing the material things is insanely painful losing a home.

 But at least thank God you're young, you're healthy, you're gorgeous.
 And I believe in karma.

 I really believe in karma.
-You don't.
+You don't?
+You should start believing in Lady Karma.

 And I believe in energy.
 I believe in energy.